raiden-network/scenario-player/CONTRIBUTING.rst

 3. if all looks good: merge PR into `master` using the following REGEX for the commit message:

     ^\[(?P<type>RELEASE)]\w?(?P<description>.*)$

-4. Open a new PR, requesting to merge `release` back into `dev`
-5. Review the PR, and merge after approval using the REGEX from step 3.
-6. Delete the `release` branch after the PR is merged.

 .. note::